communityecologist/densize/README.md

 - `init.dens` : A matrix or data frame consisting of initial plant density (the number of plants or seeds sown per area).
 - `final.dens` : A matrix or data frame consisting of final plant density (the number of plants survived).
 - `final.yield` : A matrix or data frame consisting of final yield (yield per area).
 - `germ.dens` : Optional.
-A matrix or data frame consisting of germination density (e.g., number of seedlings emerged per area).
+A matrix or data frame consisting of germination density (the number of seedlings emerged per area).

 Run `?densize` for detail.